-Student Psychology Annual Research Conference
+SPARC: Student Psychology Annual Research Conference

-Our conference is a wonderful way for psychology students to present and get feedback in a supportive and collaborative environment.
-It is a great addition to your résumé, and truly one of the department’s most celebratory and communal events of the school year!
+Our conference is a wonderful way for students to present and get feedback in a supportive and collaborative environment.
+SPARC makes a great addition to your resume, and truly one of the UWG Psychology's most celebratory and communal events of the school year!

 Frequently Asked Questions and Additional Information